azevedomedia/wp-plugin/README.md

 ```

 # 3.2.
 "External id" (required)
 >  The post reference in the source system where the content was created.
+Will be a custom field (in the WP database).

 Example: